General Terms and Conditions of Purchase

 (2) Notifications of defects for the purposes of section 377 of the German Commercial Code (HGB) shall be considered to have been provided on time in the case of defects identifiable externally if they have been sent to the Supplier within three working days calculated from the date that the defect was discovered.
 Timely provision of the notification of defects shall not depend upon the point in time that the notification of defects is received by the Supplier.

 (3) In terms of a concealed defect the notification of defect shall be considered to have been provided on time if it has been sent to the Supplier within three days after being discovered by Laempe or communicated by its customer.
 Timely provision of the notification of defects shall not depend upon the point in time that the notification of defects is received by the Supplier.
-Defects which cannot be detected by taking random samples shall be considered to be concealed defects.
+Defects which cannot be detected by taking random samples shall be concealed defects.

 12. Warranty